Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 - Mix everything until it turns into a foam

-- Apply your solution to the sweat stains.
+- Apply your solution to the affected area.

-- Wait half an hour before moving on to the next step.
+- For the best results, wait half an hour before moving on to the next step.

 - Remove the solution using your knife.